PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 user.txt
 ```

-Additionally I immediately found the first flag at `/home/jjameson/user.txt`.
+Upon logging in, I immediately found the first flag at `/home/jjameson/user.txt`.

 ### Local enumeration again...
-Now that I had a new low-privilege user I decided to run through enumeration with `linPEAS` again to see if it turned up anything more useful than the previous scan.
+Now that I had a new low-privilege user I decided to run through enumeration with `linPEAS` again to see if it would turn up anything more useful than the previous scan.
 I uploaded the script to the users home directory and re-executed it.

 ```
 User jjameson may run the following commands on dailybugle: